Aquaman: Silver Age

-Aquaman was included in the Justice League of America comic book series, appearing with the team in their very first adventure, and was also a founding member of the team.
+Aquaman was included in the Justice League of America comic book series, appearing with the team in their first adventure, and was also a founding member of the team.
 Aquaman took part in most of the 1960s adventures of the superhero team.

 Aquaman's supporting cast and rogues gallery soon began to grow with the addition of Aqualad, an outcast, orphaned youth from an Atlantean colony whom Aquaman took in and began to mentor.
 Aquaman later discovered the submerged fictional city of New Venice, which became Aquaman's base of operations for a time.

 Aquaman is recognized as the son of Atlanna and is later voted to be the King after the death of the former regent, who had no heirs.
 By this time, Aquaman had met Mera, a queen from a water-based dimension, and married her shortly after he became king.
-They soon have a son, Arthur, Jr. (nicknamed "Aquababy").
+They soon have a son, Arthur Jr. (nicknamed "Aquababy").

 The 1960s series introduced other such archenemies as the Ocean Master (Aquaman's amnesiac half-brother Orm), Black Manta, the Fisherman, the Scavenger, and the terrorist organization known as O.G.R.E.
-Other recurring members of the Aquaman cast introduced in this series include the well-meaning but annoying Qwsp (a water sprite); Dr. Vulko, a trustworthy Atlantean scientist who became Aquaman's royal advisor and whom Aquaman eventually appoints to be king after leaving the throne himself; and Tula (known as "Aquagirl"), an Atlantean princess who was Aqualad's primary love interest.
+Other recurring members of the Aquaman cast introduced in this series include the well-meaning but annoying Qwsp (a water sprite); Nuidis Vulko, a trustworthy Atlantean scientist who became Aquaman's royal advisor and whom Aquaman eventually appoints to be king after leaving the throne himself; and Tula (known as "Aquagirl"), an Atlantean princess who was Aqualad's primary love interest.

 In the mid-1980s, after his own feature's demise, Aquaman is briefly made the leader of the Justice League of America.
 In a storyline in Justice League of America #228–230, an invasion of Earth by a race of Martians occurs at a time when the core members are missing.
 Aquaman is thus forced to defend Earth with a League much depleted in power and capability, and he takes it upon himself to disband the Justice League altogether in Justice League of America Annual #2 (1984), thereafter reforming it with new bylaws requiring members to give full participation to the League's cases.

-With the help of veteran Justice League members the Martian Manhunter, Zatanna, and the Elongated Man, Aquaman recruits and trains four new and untried members: Gypsy, Vibe, Vixen, and Steel.
+With the help of veteran Justice League members Martian Manhunter, Zatanna, and Elongated Man, Aquaman recruits and trains four new and untried members: Gypsy, Vibe, Vixen, and Steel.
 Arthur also relocates the team's headquarters to a reinforced bunker in Detroit, Michigan after the destruction of the JLA's satellite headquarters during the Martian invasion.
 Aquaman's participation in this new version of the Justice League ended in #243 (October 1985), when he resigned to work on his marriage with Mera.